-Members in both Australia and New Zealand are generally wise as to why brands offer loyalty programs.
+Members are generally wise as to why brands offer loyalty programs.

-• In 2019, 11 reasons that brands offer loyalty programs were ranked by members and the most important reason members from both countries believe brands/ businesses offer loyalty programs is to keep their spend away from the competition.

-Ranked behind 'competitive advantage', the reasons members think brands offer loyalty programs are to encourage them to buy more often and to encourage them to spend more.
+- In 2019, 11 reasons that brands offer loyalty programs were ranked by members and the most important reason members believe brands/ businesses offer loyalty programs is to keep their spend away from the competition (24%). - Ranked behind 'competitive advantage', the reasons members think brands offer loyalty programs are to encourage them to buy more often and to encourage them to spend more.